Changing how you view the remote host

 Fig. 3 – Insert the custom width and height.
 In this case, standard HD dimensions have been inserted

-Matching the client resolution
+Choose the desktop resolution

-Tip: If you have 'Fit-to-window' enabled, you can automatically scale the contents to fit the window and preserve the aspect ratio of the remote display simply by holding the 'Control' key and dragging the corner of the window.
+Tip: If you have 'Scale-to-window' enabled, you can automatically scale the contents to fit the window and preserve the aspect ratio of the remote display simply by holding the 'Control' key and dragging the corner of the window.